-The Centre for Robotics is proud to announce that the PhD Defense of Arthur MOREAU will take place on Thursday, April 27th at MINES PARIS.
+The Centre for Robotics is proud to announce that the PhD Defense of Thomas GILLES will take place on Friday, April 21st at MINES PARIS.

 The subject of the work is: